kangu/fulger/README.md

 system is that it was designed to run literally *anywhere* and by anyone, on your own hardware, which is one of the core unique propositions that bitcoin has over any other projects that appeared downstream from it.

-It's become increasingly easier to run nodes and infrastructure with projects like umbrel where it's practically plug and play.
+It's become increasingly easier to run nodes and infrastructure with projects like [Umbrel](https://github.com/getumbrel/umbrel) where it's practically plug and play.
 And then operating it brings indeed some challenges, but it's not really that impossibly hard.
 If some of us managed to get a hang of it we can teach it as well to other around us.